Ice damming can result in water damage to your home.

 This ice dam prevents snow and water from draining properly, allowing water to collect and penetrate roofing into the inside of your home.

-- Temperature Inside – Attic releases heat, which melts snow.
+• Temperature Inside – Attic releases heat, which melts the snow.

-- Temperature Outside – Below freezing conditions re-freeze melted snow at roof’s edge.
+• Temperature Outside – Below freezing conditions, re-freeze melted snow at the roof’s edge.

 NOTE: Ice dams are NOT caused by gutters.
 Gutters can, however, be damaged from ice damming.